 Social security rights of foreigners in 10 questions

-Article 6 of the same law says, "Individuals who are sent to Turkey for a job by or on behalf of an organization established in a foreign country and who document to be subject to social insurance in the foreign country, and among the ones who work in Turkey on his/her own name and account the individuals who reside abroad and are subject to the social security legislation of that country" shall not be deemed to be insurance holders.
+Article 6 of the same law says, "Individuals who are sent to Turkey for a job by or on behalf of an organization established in a foreign country and who document to be subject to social insurance in the foreign country, and among the ones who work in Turkey on his/her name and account the individuals who reside abroad and are subject to the social security legislation of that country" shall not be deemed to be insurance holders.

-Implemantation details of the insurance of foreigners are located in Social Security Procedures Regulations SSI Circular No. 2011/43.
+Implementation details of the insurance of foreigners are located in Social Security Procedures Regulations SSI Circular No. 2011/43.

 2. What is the bilateral social security agreement?

-Article 6 of the same law says, "Individuals who are sent to Turkey for a job by or on behalf of an organization established in a foreign country and who document to be subject to social insurance in the foreign country, and among the ones who work in Turkey on his/her own name and account the individuals who reside abroad and are subject to the social security legislation of that country" shall not be deemed to be insurance holders.
+Article 6 of the same law says, "Individuals who are sent to Turkey for a job by or on behalf of an organization established in a foreign country and who document to be subject to social insurance in the foreign country, and among the ones who work in Turkey on his/her name and account the individuals who reside abroad and are subject to the social security legislation of that country" shall not be deemed to be insurance holders.

-Implemantation details of the insurance of foreigners are located in Social Security Procedures Regulations SSI Circular No. 2011/43.
+Implementation details of the insurance of foreigners are located in Social Security Procedures Regulations SSI Circular No. 2011/43.

 2. What is the bilateral social security agreement?

-The status of foreigners coming to Turkey from non-bilateral agreement with Turkey is discussed in two parts;
+The status of foreigners coming to Turkey from a non-bilateral agreement with Turkey is discussed in two parts;

-- Individuals who are sent to Turkey for a job by or on behalf of an organization established in a non-bilateral country.
+Individuals who are sent to Turkey for a job by or on behalf of an organization established in a non-bilateral country.

-- Others.
+Others.

 5. What is the status of foreigners being in Turkey not sent by an organization in the unsigned agreement country?